-1. Only when all pupils at a site have been safely entrusted to the supervision and care of another proper agency, parents, or other authorized responsible adult will unit members be released from duty at the site which is threatened with or experiencing fire, flood, serious earthquake, or other calamitous events.

-2. A unit member whose site is inaccessible, as verified by an appropriate governmental agency, due to torrential rains, mud slides, riot, and other calamitous events shall be directed by the Office to report to other accessible sites, or to remain home.
+- 1. Only when all pupils at a site have been safely entrusted to the supervision and care of another proper agency, parents, or other authorized responsible adult will unit members be released from duty at the site which is threatened with or experiencing fire, flood, serious earthquake, or other calamitous events. - A unit member whose site is inaccessible or unsafe to occupy, as verified by an appropriate governmental agency, due to torrential rains, mud slides, riot, and other calamitous events shall be directed by the Office to report to other accessible sites, or to remain home.
+The Office shall notify unit members of a school closure as soon as practicable.